SoftInstigate/restheart-website/docs/configuration.md

  - Long
  - Boolean

- For example, the parameter `mongo-uri` in the yaml file can be overridden by exporting a `MONGO_URI` environment variable:
+ For example, the parameter `mongo-uri` in the YAML file can be overridden by exporting a `MONGO_URI` environment variable:

 {: .black-code}
 ```bash